 Raspberries are a very common ingredient in desserts.
 Let me show you some dishes that you can make with raspberries.
 After reading through these recipes, I am sure that you will want to try them right away.

-Look at this attractive jar of raspberry jam!
-Are you feeling excited?
-It looks so charming.
-To make this delicious jam, you only need raspberries and sugar.
+To make delicious raspberry jam for serving with toast, bars, and scones, you only need raspberries and sugar.
 You can take this chance to use up your frozen raspberries.
-Such a jam is perfect for serving with toast, bars, and scones.

 Raspberry jelly is always my favorite raspberry recipe.
 I often serve it as a dinner dessert.
-Its sweet and fruity taste and mouth-melting texture is so yummy.
-If you serve it at your party, I am sure that it will be a hit.
+Its sweet and fruity taste and melt-in-your-mouth texture is so yummy.
+You can use this kind of jelly to make all kinds of desserts.

 If you are looking for a dessert that can please the crowd, raspberry pie is a great choice.
 It features a soft crust filled with delicious fresh raspberries or raspberry jam.
 And, you can use frozen raspberries, too.
 Its intense sweetness will make everyone addicted to it.